Internal Transfer Applicants

 In addition to coursework, your internal application to Dyson will be evaluated on qualitative factors such as work experience, volunteer activities, leadership positions, internships, and your ability to explain in detail why the AEM major is a good fit for you.

 Application Process and Timeline

 Dyson enrolls transfer students in the fall semester only.
 Internal transfer applications are accepted during the prior spring semester.
 The application deadline is midnight EST at the end of the day on May 1st.
 Late applications will not be reviewed and extensions are not granted.

 Questions and Contacts

-The Admissions Office will also hold 3 virtual Q&A sessions at the following times.
+The Admissions Office will also hold 2 virtual Q&A sessions at the following times.
 We ask that you come prepared with questions pertaining to the internal transfer process to pose to our panel of admissions officers.
-Please register in advance for the session you plan to attend.
+No advance registration is required.